bas080/patroon/README.md

 You may contribute in whatever manner you see fit.
 Do try to be helpful and polite.
 Some suggestions for contributions:

-- [ ] Matching on strings in a similar manner to arrays.
-- [ ] Allow regular expressions for matching strings.
+- [ ] A fitting logo.
 - [ ] Find and report bugs and inconsistencies.
+- [ ] Improve documentation.
+- [ ] Prevent exceeding stack size by managing recursive patterns.
 - [ ] Suggest API improvements in naming and functionality.
-- [ ] A fitting logo.

 [1]:https://en.wikipedia.org/wiki/Tree_traversal
 [2]:https://github.com/bas080/patroon/blob/master/src/walkable.js